miguelcsx/rust-code-analysis/rust-code-analysis-book/src/commands/metrics.md

 rust-code-analysis-cli -m -p /path/to/your/file/or/directory
 ```

 - `-p`: Path to the file or directory to analyze.
-If a directory is passed, metrics will be computed for all supported files within.
+If a directory is provided, metrics will be computed for all supported files it contains.

 ## Exporting Metrics